|

 How about the twelve disciples?

 Weren’t they a real interesting bunch!
-They were with Jesus CONSTANTLY for three
+They were with Jesus CONSTANTLY for

-were not among the twelve.
+with saints who were not among the twelve.
 Let’s take a look at them.

 ST. ANDREW

-St. Andrew, who is said to have died
+St. Andrew, who is said to have

-on an X-shaped cross – thus his symbol (photo) – holds the
+died on an X-shaped cross – thus his symbol (photo) – holds the

 distinction of being the very FIRST disciple before all the others.
 He had been